SPARK

 Subjects: Intermediate & higher level Fine Arts, including illustration, design, musicianship, film theory, theatre production - & occasional workshops on culinary arts, martial arts, architecture, world music, overviews of biology, NW history, & civics!

-SPARK 2024 – 2025 Tuition/Financial info
+SPARK 2025 – 2026 Tuition/Financial info

 Once SPARK has officially accepted a student into the program, please complete the registration checklist, which is emailed to parents.
-Deposit = 1550 accounts for two-months-deposit and the 650 registration/supplies fee; deposit is generally non-refundable, and it holds and secures your enrollment space for the upcoming year.
+Deposit = 1600 accounts for two-months-deposit and the 700 registration/supplies fee; deposit is generally non-refundable, and it holds and secures your enrollment space for the upcoming year.

-Financial Aid: Three Dragons designed our programs with simple compassion: If a family of a good applicant/student is in need, we have never yet not been able to offer some help - our scholarship fund always has some help available, and it always will.
+We do offer some limited, needs-based scholarships or partial tuition reductions/grants.
+Alternatively, we also can offer financial aid in the form of flexible payment schedules (ex: splitting the initial deposit into two or three payments).
+Three Dragons designed our programs with simple compassion: If a family of a good applicant/student is in need, we have never yet not been able to offer some help - our scholarship fund always has some help available, and it always will.

 Payment flexibility is open to all.
 We're happy to discuss SPARK scholarship/grant options for any family in need.